briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

     and specifications; or

-    2. _(b)_ The party has day-to-day operational control of those activities at a project which are necessary to ensure compliance with A (SWP3) for the site or other permit conditions (e.g. they are authorized to direct workers at a site to carry out activities required by the SWP3 or comply with other permit conditions.
+    2. _(b)_ The party has day-to-day operational control of those activities at a project which are necessary to ensure compliance with a <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> for the site or other permit conditions (e.g. they are authorized to direct workers at a site to carry out activities required by the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> or comply with other permit conditions.

 29. _(cc)_ Owner or operator: The owner or operator of any "facility or activity" subject to regulation under the NPDES program.